MS Belpamela: World War II

-On 2 April 1945 Scottish-based De Havilland Mosquito fighter-bombers attacked ships that were awaiting repairs at the Framnæs Mekaniske Værksted shipyard in Sandefjord.
+On 2 April 1945, Scottish-based De Havilland Mosquito fighter-bombers attacked ships awaiting repairs at the Framnæs Mekaniske Værksted shipyard in Sandefjord.
 The MV Concordia and SS William Blumer were sunk, while the Belpamela, Hektor, Shios Espana and Kattegat were damaged.
 The Belpamela was towed to Oslo for repairs, where its completion was delayed until the end of the war due to sabotage by Odd Isøy, a member of the Norwegian resistance.